WanderingPhilosopher/VanBitCrackenRandom2/README.md

 # VanBitCrackenRandom2
-The Newest Version of VanBitCracken...VBCr
+The Newest Version of VanBitCrackenRandom...VBCr

 This program is really only intended for the BTC Challenge.
 However, you can use it to generate your own personal BTC address and use it.